EuroGames Vienna 2024: Vienna hosting

-EuroGames 2024 had its kick-off presentation and promotion event as a part of Vienna Pride programs on June 9, 2023 at the Vienna City Hall, with councillor Thomas Weber, from EuroGames Vienna team Ulrike Lunacek and Gerhard Marchl, president of organization.
+EuroGames 2024 had its kick-off presentation and promotion event as a part of Vienna Pride programs on June 9, 2023 at the Vienna City Hall, with councilor Thomas Weber, from EuroGames Vienna team Ulrike Lunacek and Gerhard Marchl, president of organization.
 In line with the motto "Embrace Diversity", the EuroGames Vienna 2024 celebrated the diversity of participants and sports alike.
-The event challenged and overcame traditional gender-binary and heteronormative structures in sport event organizing.
+The event challenged and aspired to overcame traditional gender-binary and hetero-normative structures in sport event organizing.

 "Vienna is a cosmopolitan and diverse city and, as the rainbow capital, also sets international standards in the area of LGBTIQ equality.
-As the city councillor responsible for the LGBTIQ community, I am delighted that the topic of sport is thus increasingly finding its way into the Viennese community and hopefully many queer people in Vienna will be able to overcome their fear of contact with sports clubs or even unpleasant experiences in their youth," stated Christoph Wiederkehr, Vienna Deputy Mayor.
+As the city councilor responsible for the LGBTIQ community, I am delighted that the topic of sport is thus increasingly finding its way into the Viennese community and hopefully many queer people in Vienna will be able to overcome their fear of contact with sports clubs or even unpleasant experiences in their youth," stated Christoph Wiederkehr, Vienna Deputy Mayor.